Cyclobenzaprine

-Medical use
+Medical uses

 Cyclobenzaprine is used, in conjunction with physical therapy, to treat muscle spasms that occur because of acute musculoskeletal conditions.
 After sustaining an injury, muscle spasms occur to stabilize the affected body part, which may increase pain to prevent further damage.
 Cyclobenzaprine is used to treat such muscle spasms associated with acute, painful musculoskeletal conditions.
 It decreases pain in the first two weeks, peaking in the first few days, but has no proven benefit after two weeks.
 Since no benefit is proven beyond that, therapy should not be continued long-term.
 It is the best-studied muscle relaxer.
 It is not useful for spasticity due to neurologic conditions such as cerebral palsy.
+It may also be used along with other treatments for tetanus.